webrcade/webrcade-docs/docs/apps/emulators/snes/index.md

 ## Controls

-The emulator supports up to two controllers.
+The emulator supports up to five controllers (when Multitap is enabled).
 The keyboard and gamepad mappings are listed in the tables below.

 ### Keyboard